 Enovix Celebrates Fremont Manufacturing Week & U.S. Manufacturing Day

-/EIN News/ -- FREMONT, Calif., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation (“Enovix”) (Nasdaq: ENVX) the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced the company is celebrating Fremont Manufacturing Week and U.S. Manufacturing Day, hosting multiple student tours with the City of Fremont and actively hiring positions throughout the company.
+FREMONT, Calif., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation ("Enovix") ENVX the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced the company is celebrating Fremont Manufacturing Week and U.S. Manufacturing Day, hosting multiple student tours with the City of Fremont and actively hiring positions throughout the company.

 "We're thrilled to open our doors to local students who are interested in learning more about U.S. innovation and manufacturing," said Harrold Rust, Co-founder, President and Chief Executive Officer of Enovix.
 "While we still have to rely on global supply chains for some of our inputs, Enovix is one of the few companies that assembles its battery cells in the U.S. The City of Fremont is a hub for U.S. battery innovation and continues to be a great location for our company due to its support of commercial manufacturers and its large pool of qualified talent."